Serpentine Dam (Western Australia): Recreation

 Recreation in the State forest and National Parks is managed by the Department of Environment and Conservation.
 The catchment has numerous recreation activities like hiking, which happens throughout the catchment, specifically along the Bibbulmun Track which passes through the catchment around 25 km upstream of the Serpentine Dam.
 The area is home to the Monadnocks Campsite and the White Horse Hills Campsite.

 Other approved significant recreational activities include orienteering, rogaining, picnicking, and mountain biking.

 The Munda Biddi Mountain Bike Trail passes through the north of the Serpentine Dam catchment area.

 The Water Corporation operates a picnic area directly downstream of the Serpentine Dam catchment area.

-The Western Australian Endurance Riders Association (WAERA) have held annual horse-riding events in the north-west side of the catchment.
+The Western Australian Endurance Riders Association have held annual horse-riding events in the north-west side of the catchment.

-The Darling 200 Rally run by the Light Car Club of WA Inc. under Motorsport Australia, previously known as the Confederation of Australian Motor Sport (CAMS) also used to regularly hold established motor events in the spring in the Serpentine catchment.
+The Darling 200 Rally run by the Light Car Club of WA Inc. under Motorsport Australia, previously known as the Confederation of Australian Motor Sport also used to regularly hold established motor events in the spring in the Serpentine catchment.

 Unauthorised activities include swimming, boating, and fishing.